-precision, we need more data than is needed for a single estimate.
+The first of the two major challenges of estimating the all-pairwise matrix of any dependence measure is sample size, because we are not just estimating a single parameter, say, a volatility or a beta of a single asset, but rather, $\binom{p}{2} = \frac{p(p-1)}{2}$ pairwise associations.
+To do this accurately and with reasonable precision, we need more data than is needed for a single estimate.
 Regarding accuracy, the sample covariance matrix, and thus, the sample Pearson's matrix are consistent estimators, that is, they are asymptotically unbiased.
 But regarding precision, their estimates will be way too variable to be useable or useful, not to mention biased in the finite-sample case, in the absence of large(r) data samples.
-A widely recognized rule of thumb is that the sample size needs to be at least ten times the dimension of the matrix (N≥10p; see Bongiorno et al., 2023), but this arguably depends on the method used to estimate it.
-For example, Bun et al. (2016) devise a rotationally invariant estimator that "cleans" or "denoises" the estimate of Pearson's matrix using functions of its eigen values, a method for which they argue that N≥2p is sufficient.
+A widely recognized rule of thumb is that the sample size needs to be at least ten times the dimension of the matrix (N \geq 10p; see Bongiorno et al., 2023), but this arguably depends on the method used to estimate it.
+For example, Bun et al. (2016) devise a rotationally invariant estimator that "cleans" or "denoises" the estimate of Pearson's matrix26 using functions of its eigen values, a method for which they argue that N \geq 2p is sufficient.
 Note that the estimators of all the dependence measures presented herein are at least asymptotically unbiased, and that some researchers believe the sample size issue has been addressed as well as it can be, especially if the best methods are being used (see Bouchaud, 2021: "Now the data problem is solved as best as possible..." referring to Bun et al., 2023, among others).
 With this in mind, currently it would appear that Bun et al. (2016) is the state-of-the-art estimator for the unconditional estimate of Pearson's matrix (see du Plessis & van Rensburg (2020) for a comparison study).
-But unconditional estimates assume the values of the matrix do not change over time, that is, that the financial time series data is stationary.
-And this brings us to the second major challenge when estimating any all-pairwise dependence matrix: non-stationarity.
+However, in most cases in this setting, obtaining accurate and realistic estimates of dependence structure requires conditioning on time, because in reality, time series of financial returns do change over time, and so does their dependence structure.
+And this is the second major challenge when estimating any all-pairwise dependence matrix: non-stationarity.